 - Credit risk failure to discharge an obligation by a counter party to a financial instrument will cause a financial loss to the pension plan. - Liquidity risk the pension plan will encounter difficulty in meeting pension and/or other obligations that are settled by delivering cash or another financial asset held for managing liquidity risk. - Market risk the fair value or future cash flows of financial instruments will fluctuate because of changes in market prices.
-Paragraph 40 of IFRS 7 requires a pension plan to disclose a sensitivity analysis for each type of market risk, along with the methods and assumptions used in preparing it.
-Alternatively, paragraph 41 allows a plan administrator who uses dynamic analysis (e.g., a value-at-risk model that combines many market variables to manage financial instrument risks) to disclose these types of model findings, instead of those required by paragraph 40.
-The types of market risks, risk variables and risk factors are presented in the following table:
+IFRS 7 requires a pension plan to disclose a sensitivity analysis for each type of market risk, along with the methods and